iana-org/coen/README.md

 To check your SELinux mode, run `sestatus` and check the output.

-If you see **enforcing** or **permissive** on *"Current mode"*, SELinux is enabled and enforcing rules or is enable and log rather than enforce errors.
+If you see **enforcing** or **permissive** on *"Current mode"*, SELinux is enabled and enforcing rules or is enabled and log rather than enforce errors.

 > **Warning** before proceeding with this, disabling SELinux also disables the generation of file contexts so an entire system relabeling is needed afterwards.